 My kids know they can’t cross the street without looking both ways, and how to carry scissors safely, and the non-negotiable merits of holding my hand in a busy parking lot.

-4. Rules keep my kids from being a-holes.
+4. Rules keep my kids from being mean.

 This is my second most important job as a mom.
 I want to raise kind, caring, thoughtful kids.
 Boundaries and rules teach social skills and place importance on the things we value as a family.